wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_macos/test_macos_log_process.md

 ## Overview

-Check `log stream` process has been killed when Wazuh agent or logcollector demon stop.
+Check `log stream` process has been killed when Wazuh agent or logcollector demon stops.

 It has 3 testing functions: